 The employer is considered to have fulfilled its duty to negotiate once 14 days have elapsed since the commencement of the negotiations in the following situations:

-the notices of terminations, lay-offs or reduction of an employment contract into a part-time contract considered to be served by the employer concern fewer than ten employees or lay-offs of at least ten employees in the company last a maximum of 90 days, when the number of employees is normally at least 20 but fewer than 30.
+If the notices of terminations, temporary lay-offs or reduction of an employment contract into a part-time contract or amendments to the essential conditions of the employment contract considered to be served by the employer concern fewer than ten employees or if the temporary lay-offs of at least ten employees in the company last a maximum of 90 days, or if the number of employees is normally at least 20 but fewer than 30.

 The time reserved for the negotiations means calendar days.
 The time is calculated from the first negotiation day, that day included.